Actifio/AGMPowerLib/README.md

 ## Guided Wizards

 The following functions have guided wizards to help you create commands.
-Simply run these commands with the -g option to start the wizard:
+Simply run these commands without any options to start the wizard:

 ```
+New-AGMLibContainer
-New-AGMLibMSSQLMount -g
+New-AGMLibMSSQLMount
-New-AGMLibVM -g
+New-AGMLibVM
-New-AGMLibVMExisting -g
+New-AGMLibVMExisting
 ```

 ## User Stories